Major Tom (Coming Home): Chart performance

 The song was originally recorded in the German language and released in West Germany on 3 January 1983.
 It reached No. 1 in West Germany as well as in both Austria and Switzerland.
 The English version was first released in the United States on 24 September 1983.
 This version reached No. 1 in Canada, No. 4 in South Africa and peaked at No. 14 on the US Billboard Hot 100 chart the week of 24 December 1983.
 The English-language version of the song also reached No. 2 on the US Dance chart.

 Reception

 In retrospect, journalist Gavin Edwards of The New York Times has stated that "Major Tom" became a key part of "a brief-lived flowering of Kraut-pop in the [United] States" during the late 1970s and early 1980s.
 Schilling's work proved to be "a hit in its English-language version" alongside other commercial "successes".
 Those include Trio's "Da Da Da" and After the Fire's "Der Kommissar" (which was a cover of a release by Falco), with Nena's "99 Luftballons" crossing over the Atlantic Ocean to commercial praise even in an untranslated version.

 Other versions

 In 1994, Schilling released a remixed version along with Boom-Bastic, titled "Major Tom 94".
 Other remixes were released in 2000, titled "Major Tom 2000", and in 2003, titled "Major Tom 2003".

-On 24 March 2024, a petition was initiated to make "Major Tom" the new goal song for the Germany national football team for the 2024 UEFA European Football Championship.
-The song was used during two previous friendly matches as individual goal songs are not allowed by UEFA.
-During the UEFA Championship in the summer 2024, the song was played after each German victory and the original version of "Major Tom" re-entered the top ten of the German singles chart after more than 40 years.
-Schilling stated publicly that he felt emotionally overwhelmed by the support and praised his fans.